A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate

-Let $\tau_0 = \inf\{t\ge 0 : \hat X_t = 0\}$.
+Let $\tau_0 = \inf\{t\ge 0 : \hat X_t = 0\}$, which takes values in $(0, \infty]$.
 Writing $\hat p_t(x,y)$ for the transition density of $\hat X_t$ and $\pi_x(t)$ for the density of $\tau_0$, we will need the following two results from \cite{ps88} (noting that the value of $\beta$ used in \cite{ps88} differs from ours by a factor of $2$ and the densities in \cite{ps88} are written with respect to twice Lebesgue measure):